Call for Conference papers and contributions

 • How is the education system broken, and how might we work with the breaks?

-• What happens to the learning environment when you encourage students to do their worst drawing, or a bad picture?
-What happens to ‘rigour‘ and ‘excellence’ here?
+• What happens to the learning environment when you encourage students to make their worst picture?

 • Contextualising Practice:

-• Legacies of colonialism and imperialist histories linger in illustration and design today; how are we failing to see them and how might we make these traces legible?
+• How are we failing to see legacies of colonialism and imperialist histories?
+How might we make these traces legible?

 • How does the presence of these sometimes hidden histories cause us to fail students?

-• How might we use illustration to imagine a future in which colonialism and imperialism were failed enterprises or to uncover the ways in which they were?
+• How might we use illustration to imagine a future in which colonialism and imperialism were failed enterprises?

 To submit a paper proposal, include: